winkjs/wink-tokenizer/README.md

 [<img align="right" src="https://decisively.github.io/wink-logos/logo-title.png" width="100px" >](http://winkjs.org/)

-Tokenize sentences in English, French, German, Spanish, Icelandic, Hindi, Sanskrit, and Marathi using **`wink-tokenizer`**.
+Tokenize sentences in Latin and Devanagari scripts using **`wink-tokenizer`**.
 It is a part of [wink](http://winkjs.org/) — a growing family of high quality packages for Statistical Analysis, Natural Language Processing and Machine Learning in NodeJS.

-It automatically tags each token as either word, email, twitter handle, or more.
+Some of it's top feature are:

+1. Support for English, French, German, Hindi, Sanskrit, Marathi and many more.

+1. Intelligent tokenization of sentence containing words in more than one language.

+1. Automatic detection & tagging of token's feature;
+     - These include word, punctuation, email, mention, hashtag, emoticon, and emoji etc.

 ### Installation